sunaku/tork/README.md

   side of the mapping) change, their associated test files (the hash value;
   right-hand side of the mapping) are run.

+* `@after_test_execution` is a proc/lambda object that is executed after tests are run.
+It is passed three things: the status of the test execution subprocess, the time when the tests were run, and the list of test files that were run.

+  For example, to get on-screen-display notifications through libnotify, add the following to your `test-loop.conf` file:

+      @after_test_execution = lambda do |status, ran_at, files|
+        if status.success?
+          result, icon = 'PASS', 'apple-green'
+        else
+          result, icon = 'FAIL', 'apple-red'
+        end
+        system 'notify-send', '-i', icon, "#{result} at #{ran_at}", files.join("\n") end

 License
 -------